Natural options to lower Homocysteine

 without a significant difference between the groups.
 Serum total and LDL-cholesterol

 concentrations were higher in the betaine group than in the control group.
-CONCLUSION: A hypoenergetic diet with betaine supplementation
+A hypoenergetic diet with betaine supplementation

 (6 g daily for 12 wk) decreased the plasma homocysteine concentration but